vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 ### Smart Contract Risk

-Ondo Finance's smart contracts have undergone an audit performed by C4A, which assessed the security and potential vulnerabilities of the code.
+Ondo Finance's smart contracts have undergone an [audit](https://code4rena.com/reports/2023-01-ondo/) performed by code4rena, which assessed the security and potential vulnerabilities of the code.
 The audit evaluated 19 smart contracts, five abstracts, and six interfaces, totaling 4,365 lines of Solidity code.

 The Ondo team has worked alongside C4A to resolve any critical vulnerabilities in the smart contracts.
 The C4A auditors identified six unique vulnerabilities, with one classified as high severity and five as medium severity.
 Additionally, the audit included 54 reports detailing low-severity or non-critical issues and 24 reports recommending gas optimizations.